Polish Downtown (Chicago): History

 This rustic idyll would change dramatically as Chicago's population would grow exponentially following the American Civil War, with increased immigration from Europe.
-Fueled by the dramatic expansion of industry as well as the city's central role as a transportation hub, immigrants, predominately from Eastern and Southern Europe flooded into Chicago.
+Fueled by the expansion of industry as well as the city's central role as a transportation hub, immigrants, predominately from Eastern and Southern Europe moved to Chicago.
 By 1890, half of all of Chicago's Poles lived in Polish Downtown.
 The centrality of this area as the site of initial settlement for the large numbers of newly arriving Polish immigrants was reinforced after the first Polish parish, St. Stanislaus Kostka, was founded in 1867 and Holy Trinity Polish Mission a few years later in 1872.
 Together the churches made the largest parish in the world, with a combined membership of over 60,000 in the early 1900s.
 Polish Downtown was in every way "a classic ghetto"; in 1898, eleven contiguous precincts, which contained the heart of the neighborhood at Polonia Triangle, were 86.3% Polish, with one of these precincts reported as 99.9% Polish with only one non-Pole among 2,500 inhabitants.

 Along with Holy Trinity Polish Mission, St. Stanislaus Kostka was the center of Chicago's Polish community.
 The neighborhood became called "Kostkaville".
 Much of this was due to Saint Stanislaus Kostka's first pastor, Reverend Vincent Michael Barzynski, who is described as "one of the greatest organizers of Polish immigrants in Chicago and America".
 Barzynski was responsible for founding 23 Polish parishes in Chicago, along with six elementary schools, two high schools, a college, orphanages, newspapers, and St. Mary of Nazareth Hospital, as well as the national headquarters of the Polish Roman Catholic Union of America.